17 Signs Your Husband Is Not Attracted to You & What to Do

 4. Seek couples counseling together

 Sometimes, an outside perspective can make a big difference.
-A trained counselor can help you both navigate deeper issues without placing blame.
+A trained counselor can help you navigate deeper issues without placing blame.

 For example, if your husband is withdrawn because he’s struggling with his own insecurities, a counselor can guide him to express those feelings.
 Similarly, they can help you find healthy ways to reconnect emotionally and physically.
 Counseling isn’t a sign of failure; it’s a step toward strengthening your relationship.